Ok so maybe they’re not “frequently” asked since this is a brand new label… but pre-emptively, here’s what you might like to know;

 The fabrics are 100% unique to Cutting Shapes Club – you won’t find them anywhere else, ever!
 This is because the illustrations were commissioned by artists that I love and respect, and now I own the copyright on.

 Most of the dress themes started as a beaut brainwave, and then I scoped out the right artist for the job (and often brainstormed further with them).
 Then I gave them precious jewels (aka cash) for their art, and I transformed the pieces into a ‘repeating pattern’ so they can be digitally printed onto bolts of fabric.
 Neat, huh?

 Where Are the Dresses Made?

-The dress pattern was made here in Melbourne and underwent 7 iterations before we got it 100% correct.
-Then it was graded, also in Melbourne, and sent to India to be manufactured ethically using sustainable cotton.
+The dress pattern was made here in Melbourne and underwent 9 iterations before I was really happy with it.
+Then it was graded, also in Melbourne, and sent to China to be manufactured ethically.